Located off SH3 just a five-minute drive south of Whanganui, Lake Wiritoa contains a good population of perch.

 A ramp is available for boat launching, although it is generally best to avoid peak times as jet and water ski enthusiasts also use the lake.

-Located adjacent to Lake Wiritoa, this secluded lake also supports a productive fishery for good-sized perch and is a good alternative when water skiers are using Lake Wiritoa.
+Located adjacent to Lake Wiritoa, this secluded lake also supports a fishery for good-sized perch, but growth of the invasive waterweed Hornwort can make fishing difficult in summer.

 Anglers can walk right round the lake, but must stay within the reserve boundary, located 20 metres from the water’s edge.